Zdeno Chára: Boston Bruins (2006–2020)

-Early years in Boston, Norris Trophy and the Stanley Cup

 On 1 July 2006, the first day of the free agency period, Chára signed a five-year, $37.5 million contract with the Boston Bruins and was named the team's captain, a role left vacant since Joe Thornton's departure to San Jose during the 2005–06 season.
 Chára became only the third Slovak-born NHL player to become a team captain, after Peter Šťastný of the Quebec Nordiques and Stan Mikita (co-captain) of the Chicago Blackhawks.
 Chára was named to the 2007 NHL All-Star Game (his second appearance) in Dallas and scored two goals in a 12–9 Eastern Conference loss.
 Chára also won the hardest shot segment of the preceding Skills Competition, clocking a shot at 100.4 mph.
 While his season was a personal success for many of these reasons, the Bruins were in a rebuilding mode at the time, and the signing was questioned throughout the NHL, as Chára posted an uncharacteristic −21 plus-minus rating that season due to the Bruins' struggles.
 However, his 32 assists were a new career high.

 In 2007–08, Chára was voted a starter in the 2008 NHL All-Star Game, the first time in his career he received such All-Star Game honours.
 He repeated as the winner of the hardest shot competition, recording an even-faster 103.1 mph (166 km/h) on the radar gun.
 On 8 March 2008, during a game against the Washington Capitals, Chára suffered a torn labrum in his left shoulder.
 However, after missing five games, he played the remainder of the season, including the 2008 playoffs.
 Upon a first-round elimination at the hands of the Montreal Canadiens, he underwent a shoulder operation on 29 April.
 At the end of the season, Chára received his second nomination for the Norris Trophy after tallying a career-high 17 goals, 34 assists and 51 points, marking the fifth-straight season he had either matched or bested his previous season's points total.
 The Bruins improved tremendously this season, and the critics who had questioned the Bruins' signing of Chára the previous season were largely silenced by his, and the team's, improved play.